 If you were discharged on an oral antibiotic, please take as prescribed by your doctor.

-No other medication should be taken for the first 10 days after breast reduction surgery.
+No other medication should be taken for the first 10 days after surgery.
 Avoid alcohol while taking any medications.

 Call your doctors office immediately if you experience any of the following symptoms: Temperature above 101.8°F, shakes and chills, severe unrelieved pain, or bright red blood from the incision site or sudden onset of significant swelling of one or both breasts.